At a Glance

 The staff will make you feel at home from the moment you arrive to check-in at the beautiful lobby.
 Be sure to pop into the Sala degli Specchi ballroom to start your stay in style.
 Mind you the Hall of Cards and White Hall are equally charming places to relax with an Aperol Spritz in hand.

-Decor wise expect rich colors, lavish fabrics, marble fireplaces and painted ceilings - all continued even in the annex stable building which now houses more bedrooms and suites.
+Decor wise expect rich colours, lavish fabrics, marble fireplaces and painted ceilings - all continued even in the annex stable building which now houses more bedrooms and suites.
 Two floors of the main building offer a choice of the "Rose" or "Moorish" rooms which couldn't be more different.
 Rose rooms are bright and airy with floral patterns and even a rose embroidered robe for ladies awaits.
-The next level up with the Moorish rooms means darker colors, lots of wood and inlay and delicate mosaic tiling.
+The next level up with the Moorish rooms means darker colours, lots of wood and inlay and delicate mosaic tiling.

 In another annex the restaurant sits beside the pool, with breakfast, lunch and dinner served here when weather permits.
 Otherwise diners move inside.
 On certain evenings the hotel conjures up a barbecue feast offering a myriad spread of locally sourced meats - everything from Tuscan sausages to Florentine steak as well as fresh seafood.